ardriveapp/turbo-sdk/README.md

 ### TurboAuthenticatedClient

-- `getBalance()` - Issues a signed request to get the credit balance of the user in Winston Credits.
+- `getBalance()` - Issues a signed request to get the credit balance of a wallet measured in AR (measured in Winston Credits, or winc).

   ```typescript
   const balance = await turbo.getBalance();
   ```

 - `uploadFile({ fileStreamFactory })` - Signs and uploads a raw file.
 The provided fileStreamFactory should produce a NEW signed file data stream each time is it invoked.

   ```typescript
   const uploadResponse = await turbo.uploadFile({
     fileStreamFactory: myFileStreamFactory,